Summer Arts Camps

 Our personalized approach

-We provide a safe, comfortable, arts-learning environment where our campers can truly enjoy art and the art-making process.
+We provide a safe, comfortable, arts-learning environment where campers can truly enjoy art and the art-making process.
 Many of our camps are multidisciplinary and are designed to engage all types of learners.

 Presentations & performances